filNaj/tree-setter/README.md

 # WARNING
-This module is still in a VEEERY young state and works only (partially) for the C programming language!
+This module is still in a VEEERY young state and works only (partially, let's rather say *barely* workking) for the
+C programming language!
 So be prepared for a lot of bugs if you're trying it out!
 If you want to know a little bit more, then you can read [this issue-message](https://github.com/TornaxO7/tree-setter/issues/1#issuecomment-1025161228).